Morobe United F.C.: Foundation and early years

 The club was founded sometime in the 1970s, but the first record of them playing competitively is from July 1998, when the club took part in the Papua New Guinea National Club Championship.
 The club were drawn into Pool B, and successfully qualified for the semi-finals.
-They defeated Guria Lahi 1–0 in the semi-final before losing to University in the final.
+They defeated Guria Lahi by 1–0 in the semi-final before losing to University in the final.

 The following year, the club entered the 1999 Lae Regional Championship, finishing fourth in regular season table.
 However, during their playoff match against Huon Chemical Wests, the side walked off with the score at 2–2.
 The match was awarded to HC Wests, and the club were dropped to fifth place.
 In 2000, the club returned to the Lae Regional Championship, finishing in the top two and reaching the Grand Final.
 They kicked-off against Poro SC on 25 November 2000, but the match was abandoned in the first half, and a replay was scheduled for the following day.
-The replay finished 1–1, with Poro winning 4–3 on penalties to claim the title.
+The replay finished 1–1, with Poro winning by 4–3 on penalties to claim the title.

 In October 2001, the side took part in the National Club Championship after a two-year absence, before losing in the quarter-finals to Rapatona FC.
-On 24 November 2001, after finishing the regular season top of the table, the side won the Grand Final of the Lae Regional Championship, defeating Goro FC 2–1.
+On 24 November 2001, after finishing the regular season top of the table, the side won the Grand Final of the Lae Regional Championship, defeating Goro FC by 2–1.

 The side took part in the 2002 National Club Championship.
 They were drawn into Pool B but missed out on the semi-finals.
 Later that year, the side finished top of the 2002 Lae Regional Championship, but failed to make the knockout final, eventually finishing third.
 The following year, they took part in the National Club Championship again, with similar results to the previous season.
 In the 2003 Lae Regional Championship, they topped the regular season table and progressed to the final, but the result against HC Wests is unknown.

 From May–August 2004, the side took part in the newly-formed Lae–Lahi Super League, although they appear to have pulled out midway through the competition.
 From 7–10 October 2004, the side again took part in the National Club Championship alongside 28 other teams.
 The side failed to make it out of the group stages again.
 In November, the side confirmed their qualification to the playoffs of the 2004 Lae Regional Championship, but they were beaten by Tarangau Warders and Huon Chemical Wests and finished 3rd overall.
 In 2005, the side took part in the Lae Regional Championships once again.
-They finished top of the eleven-team league and progressed through the playoffs to the final, where they defeated Huon Chemical Wests 2–1.
+They finished top of the eleven-team league and progressed through the playoffs to the final, where they defeated Huon Chemical Wests by 2–1.
 They qualified for the 2006 National Club Championship as a result, and came third.